wdporter/i-am-that-vuepress/59-desire-and-fear-self-centred-states/readme.md

 **Q:**&ensp;Does the acceptance of suffering act the same way?

 **M:**&ensp;The fact of pain is easily brought within the focus of awareness.
 With suffering it is not that simple.
-To focus suffering is not enough, for mental life, as we know it, is one continuöus stream of suffering.
+To focus suffering is not enough, for mental life, as we know it, is one continuous stream of suffering.
 To reach the deeper layers of suffering, you must go to its roots and uncover their vast underground network, where fear and desire are closely interwoven and the currents of life’s energy oppose, obstruct and destroy each other.

 **Q:**&ensp;How can I set right a tangle which is entirely below the level of my consciousness?

-**M:**&ensp;By beïng with yourself, the ‘I am’; by watching yourself in your daily life with alert interest, with the intention to understand rather than to judge, in full acceptance of whatever may emerge, because it is there you encourage the deep to come to the surface and enrich your life and consciousness with its captive energies.
+**M:**&ensp;By being with yourself, the ‘I am’; by watching yourself in your daily life with alert interest, with the intention to understand rather than to judge, in full acceptance of whatever may emerge, because it is there you encourage the deep to come to the surface and enrich your life and consciousness with its captive energies.
 This is the great work of awareness: it removes obstacles and releases energies by understanding the nature of life and mind.
 Intelligence is the door to freedom and alert attention is the mother of intelligence.

 **Q:**&ensp;One more question.
 Why does pleasure end in pain?